powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-metrix-integration**
 This module provides an API to run [metrix simulator](../simulation/metrix/index.md) optimal power load flow.

+## Balances computation

+**powsybl-balances-adjustment**
+This module provides components in order to launch a balance computation.

 ## Configuration management
 The following artifacts define how PowSyBl features access to the [user configuration](../user/configuration/index.md).